-The reconsideration decision is published on the Commission’s website within 28 days after the reconsideration decision was made.
+The reconsideration decision is published on the Commission’s website within 28 days after the reconsideration decision is made.

-If the reconsideration decision was in relation to the accreditation of a service, any site audit report or review audit report that was considered in making the decision is also published.
+If the reconsideration decision is in relation to the accreditation of a service, any site audit report or review audit report that was considered in making the decision is also published.

 If a review of the reconsideration decision by the AAT is sought, a notice is published stating the reconsideration decision is subject to review by the AAT.